-Borrowers with CIBIL scores between 650 and 750 have a low chance at credit approval, but may still get access to credit.
-However, terms on the offer may not be very flexible as compared to those with a higher credit score.
+Borrowers with CIBIL scores between 650 and 750 have a low chance at credit approval but may still get access to credit.
+However, terms of the offer may not be very flexible as compared to those with a higher credit score.
 The credit card or loan approval process for such applicants usually takes longer subject to multiple verifications.

-CIBIL scores below 650 are not considered very credit worthy because of their past credit history.
-The low score may have been caused due to a default among other reasons.
-You can improve your credit score by being more informed on making better credit choices.
+CIBIL scores below 650 are not considered very creditworthy because of their past credit history.
+The low score may have been caused due to a default for other reasons.
+You can improve your credit score by being more informed about making better credit choices.